-If you installed a new 4E port adapter or if you want to change the configuration of an existing interface, you must enter Configuration mode using the configure command.
-If you replaced a 4E port adapter that was previously configured, the system will recognize the new 4E interfaces and bring them up in their existing configuration.
+If you installed a new FE port adapter or if you want to change the configuration of an existing interface, you must enter Configuration mode using the configuration command.
+If you replaced an interface that was previously configured, the system will recognize the new interface and bring it up in its existing configuration.

-After you verify that the new 4E port adapter is installed correctly (the enabled LED goes on), use the privileged-level configure command to configure the new interfaces.
+After you verify that the new FE interface is installed correctly (the enabled LED goes on), use the privileged-level configure command to configure the new interfaces.
 Be prepared with the information you will need, such as the following: